 How does it compare to the 80 Series Land Cruiser?

-These two vehicles couldn't be further apart - Ute from a Wagon, Auto from a manual, Independent front suspension and leafs on the rear from coils and solid axles, Common rail turbo diesel from old school diesel technology without an ECU.
+These two vehicles couldn’t be further apart – Ute vs Wagon, Auto from a manual, Independent front suspension and leafs on the rear from coils and solid axles, Common rail turbo diesel from old school diesel technology without an ECU.
 That, and the 80 was decked out to the hilt, and the Dmax is basically stock standard.

 Beyond the obvious, the Dmax has less clearance, less traction, less power and less torque.
 It’s substantially better on fuel, much more comfortable to drive around, has a greater payload and towing capacity along with a much higher safety rating.